 A small intracranial extradural haematoma that is not producing any symptoms (or the symptoms are not severe) can sometimes be treated just by careful monitoring and observation.
 The blood clot may clear (re-absorb) by itself.

-However, surgery is generally needed to treat a large intracranial extradural haematoma.
-This involves removal of the haematoma.
+However, surgery is generally needed to treat a large intracranial extradural haematoma and relieve pressure on the brain This involves removal of the haematoma.
 Most commonly, surgery either involves making 'burr holes' (small, in the skull) or an operation called a craniotomy.

-Close follow-up is needed after the operation, usually in an intensive care unit.
+Close follow-up is needed after the operation, usually in an intensive care unit, where your level of consciousness and other vital signs will be monitored.

 What is the outlook (prognosis)?